 What Are the Types of Audit Evidence?

-There are eight different types of audit evidence.
-Each type is used to achieve a specific purpose, depending on the purpose of the audit, the client, and the assertion being tested.
+There are eight types of audit evidence.
+Each class is used to achieve a specific purpose, depending on the audit’s goal, the client’s objectives, and the assertion being tested.

 - Physical examination.
-Physical evidence gathered by the auditors themselves to verify whether or not certain assets actually exist, or to verify the asset’s condition.
-Physical examination is also a main source of audit evidence used primarily for any fixed assets, such as usage of machinery or supplies.
+Auditors gather physical evidence to verify whether certain assets exist or to confirm the asset’s condition.
+Physical examination is also the primary source of audit evidence used primarily for any fixed assets, such as the usage of machinery or supplies.

 - Confirmations.
 This refers to relying on third parties such as banks to confirm various aspects of the financial statements (for example, the closing bank balance or accounts payable records).

 - Documentary evidence.
 Auditors will gather documentation such as internal process documents, emails, or logs, to help with different portions of the overall audit.
-The auditors may use documentation for vouching or tracing as part of the audit procedures.
+For example, the auditors may use the documentation for vouching or tracing a process flow as a part of the audit procedures.

 - Analytical procedures.
-Any analysis performed by the auditors where they use their own calculations to substantiate the financial information and any accounting records provided by the client to find any discrepancies.
+This includes any analysis performed by the auditors using their calculations to substantiate the financial information and any accounting records provided by the client to find discrepancies.

 - Oral evidence.
-Auditors may hold Q&A sessions with their client’s senior leadership team to inquire about the business operations prior to designing the audit procedures.
+Auditors may hold question-and-answer sessions with their client’s senior leadership team to inquire about the business operations when they are doing audit planning and designing the audit procedures.

 - Accounting system.
-Allows the auditor to access financial reporting documents and any information related to financial statements.
+This allows the auditor to access financial reporting documents and any information related to financial statements.
 The accounting system may also act as the source of audit evidence.

 - Observatory evidence.
-The auditors observe how their clients conduct their operations, policies, and protocols to find weaknesses; and make their own notes about how those processes work.
+The auditors observe how their clients conduct their operations, policies, and protocols to find weaknesses.
+The auditors will assess risks and make notes about how those processes work.